ClaytonDuffin/CSV-Backtest-Handler/README.md

 # CSV-Backtest-Handler

-Program for processing and visualizing the performance of one or more backtests stored in CSV format.
+Module for processing and visualizing the performance of one or more backtests stored in CSV format.

 Useful tool for swiftly dealing with variable-length data, which is an inevitable part of the backtesting process.
 Also streamlines visualization, since the tool can be used to cycle through and quickly visualize a number of backtests stored in CSV format.